donbr/cdl2024_masterclass/README.md

   * Graph construction practices which are consistent with the needs of trustworthy AI applications, audits, evidence-based decision making, and so on.
   * Case studies for production use cases which leverage these practices.
   * Why not simply use an LLM to do all of the work?

-## Goals

-  1. Gain hands-on experience creating knowledge graphs from both structured sources and unstructured sources, for use in a Graph RAG application.
-  2. Follow practices which emphasize data quality plus affordances for audits, evidence handling, and trustworthy AI applications downstream.
-  3. Use entity resolution to create the "backbone" of a knowledge graph from structured data sources.
-  4. Compare use of contemporary state-of-the-art open models and open source libraries in Python for extracting graph elements from unstructured data sources.
-  5. Use entity resolution results to build a context-sensitive entity linker, blending graph elements from structured and unstructured sources.

-## Session outline:

-  * Start with multiple open datasets used in sanctions compliance (e.g., money laundering, ultimate beneficial ownership, and relate work) as structured data sources.
-  * Use entity resolution to identify entities and relations which have supporting evidence (e.g., for use in investigations).
-  * Build a "skeleton" graph from the structured data sources plus the "semantic overlay" of entities and relations.
-  * Load unstructured data (e.g., from relevant news articles) and split into text chunks organized in a vector database, based on an embedding model.
-  * Parse the text chunks to build a lexical graph, then use a textgraph algorithm to extract its most important elements.
-  * Build a context-specific entity linker based on the entity resolution results from above, to blend the unstructured elements into the "skeleton" graph.
-  * Show how to use the resulting knowledge graph and vector database together in a Graph RAG application.

 ## Format